Paul Kagame: Democratic Republic of the Congo

 The Second Congo War, which began in 1998, was still raging when Kagame assumed the presidency in 2000.
 Namibia, Angola, Zimbabwe, and Chad had committed troops to the Congolese government side, while Rwanda, Uganda, and Burundi were supporting rebel groups.
 The rebel group Rally for Congolese Democracy (RCD) had split in 1999 into two factions: the RCD-Goma, supported by Rwanda, and the RCD-Kisangani, which was allied to Uganda.
 Uganda also supported the Movement for the Liberation of the Congo (MLC), a rebel group from the north.
-All these rebel groups were at war with Kabila's government in Kinshasa, but were also increasingly hostile to each other.
+All these rebel groups were at war with Kabila's government in Kinshasa, but they were also increasingly hostile to each other.
 Various peace meetings had been held, culminating in the July 1999 Lusaka Ceasefire Agreement which was signed by Kabila, Kagame and all the other foreign governments.
 The rebel groups were not party to the agreement, and fighting continued.
 The RPA continued to be heavily involved in the Congo War during 2000, fighting battles against the Ugandan army in Kisangani and against Kabila's army in Kasai and Katanga.

 In January 2001, Kabila was assassinated inside his palace.
 His son Joseph was appointed president and immediately began asserting his authority by dismissing his father's cabinet and senior army commanders, assembling a new government, and engaging with the international community.
 The new government provided impetus for renewed peace negotiations, and in July 2002 a peace agreement was reached between Rwanda, Congo, and the other major participants, in which all foreign troops would withdraw and RCD-Goma would enter a power-sharing transitional government with Joseph Kabila as interim president until elections could be held.
 Kagame's government announced at the end of 2002 that all uniformed Rwandan troops had left Congolese territory, but this was contradicted by a 2003 report by UN panel of experts.
 According to this report, the Rwandan army contained a dedicated "Congo desk" which used the armed forces for large-scale illegal appropriation of Congolese resources.